Skip to main content

 Birthday party ideas at home

-When it’s time to think about an at-home birthday party for your soon-to-be 5-year-old, you probably envision a wild movie scene where all the kiddos are charging through your house leaving a huge mess in their wake.
-An at-home birthday party doesn’t have to be a recipe for disaster.
-On the contrary with structure and extra hands on deck, birthday parties at home can be a blast.
+When it’s time to think about an at-home birthday party for your soon-to-be 5-year-old, remember it doesn’t have to be a recipe for disaster.
 Here are eight birthday party ideas that will make the guest of honor and their friends very happy.

 Arts and crafts party